pantrypoints/sp/content/en/research/countries/china/xi/chapter-05c.md

 Innovation is the number one driving force for development.
 The driving force of development is the source of development, which determines the speed, efficiency and sustainability of development.
-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has raised innovation to an unprecedented height and placed it in the primary position of the new development concept, pointing out: "If we grasp innovation, we will grasp the 'bull's nose' that affects the overall situation of economic and social development."
+Since the 18th National Congress of the CCP, Comrade Xi Jinping has raised innovation to an unprecedented height and placed it in the primary position of the new development concept, pointing out: "If we grasp innovation, we will grasp the 'bull's nose' that affects the overall situation of economic and social development."
 1 It has been repeatedly